John Strachey (civil servant): Works

-Strachey was joint author with his brother Lt-Gen Sir Richard Strachey of The Finances and Public Works of India (1882), besides writing India (3rd ed., 1903), and Hastings and the Rohilla War (1892).
+Strachey was joint author with his brother Lt-Gen Sir Richard Strachey of The Finances and Public Works of India (1882), besides writing India (3rd edition, 1903), and Hastings and the Rohilla War (1892).
 He also planned and designed the construction of The Rail-cum-Road Bridge on River Yamuna in Agra.
 He didn't get to see the completion of the Arch Bridge as he died in 1907.
 The bridge was completed in 1908, taking 10 years to complete since its construction commenced in 1898.
 The 1024 m bridge was named after John Strachey as Strachey Bridge.
 It is still functional even being 112 years old carrying trains in Agra Cantonment Railway Station on Delhi - Bhopal Main line to Tundla Junction Railway station in Delhi - Howrah Main Line.